National Steering Committee, Project Staff and Consultants

 NAWL Project Staff and Consultants

-Suki Beavers is NAWL’s Project Director.
+Suki Beavers is NAWL’s Executive Director.
 A well known feminist in Canada and globally, Suki has worked with the United Nations, NGOs, in a community legal clinic, and she practiced union-side labour, employment and human rights law in Ottawa.
 She has written, edited and/or contributed to 30+ publications including on; CEDAW, VAW/GBV, women’s participation and decision-making, sexual rights, LGBTI rights and inclusion, inclusive political processes, HIV and the law, access to justice, and good governance, and she has been a member of the Editorial Board of the Canadian Journal of Women and the Law.
 After serving as Regional Human Rights Advisor in Fiji, Suki was appointed to a series of policy positions in UNDP Headquarters which included; co-leading the development of a global LGBTI Inclusion Index, serving as the first global Advisor on Inclusive Political Processes, and as the Gender Team’s Policy Advisor and Cluster Leader, shaped global approaches to advancing gender equality and women’s empowerment in relation to issues of Democratic Governance, Crisis Prevention and Recovery, and Gender Based Violence.
 Working in English, French and Tok Pisin, Suki has engaged extensively with parliamentarians, governments and other stakeholders in Canada, and in all regions of the world, and has partnered with civil society, particularly women’s rights and equality seeking movements, to advance gender equality, human rights, social justice and sustainable development.
 Suki developed the human rights program at Action Canada for Population and Development (ACPD), including the establishment of the Sexual Rights Initiative, and as the Director of the Canadian Feminist Alliance for International Action (FAFIA), led the participation of 25+ Canadian equality seeking women’s groups in the Beijing + 5 process.
 Suki has been a member of NAWL since 1989, and served on the NAWL National Steering Committee for two terms, including as the National Lobbyist and Treasurer.
 Suki is an alumni of the University of Ottawa (LL.M., LL.B., graduating Magna Cum Laude, and the recipient of the Bassel, Sullivan and Leak and County Carleton Law Association awards, B.A., Hons), and McGill University (B.A.).